 Some people ask, does WFPB include raisins?
 Absolutely.
 Raisins get a bad rap sometimes, but they are pure and simple whole fruits and fit into the WFPB.

 They are not broken down into separate parts like processed foods.
 They are kept in their whole forms.
+(If you need some ideas see Top 10 Most Popular Fruits or 100 Fruit Names (Most Popular Fruits in the World)

 - Kale or leafy green vegetables